dhowe/rix/README.md

 # rix
-Development on Rix writer script
+Initial development on Rix scripting language for writers